Preventative Maintenance: Saving Money in the Long Run

 What happens if you do not take preventative maintenance seriously?

-If you’re not taking it seriously, then you can expect higher utility bills in future, and reduced safety in general.
+If you’re not taking it seriously, then you can expect higher utility bills in the future and reduced safety in general.
 You can also miss out on some potential insurance claims.

 Will preventative maintenance help with the resale value of my property?